 Review the Academic Grievance policy in its entirety (CRR 370.010) prior to filing your grievance.
 If you have questions regarding the process or policy, contact Vice Provost Denis Medeiros (firstname.lastname@example.org or ext.
 1301).

 Prior to filing a grievance, you must attempt to resolve your complaint with the parties involved.
-You must also notify your Supervisor of your complaint, and provide documented evidence of your attempts at resolving the complaint with the appropriate administrators at all levels of your academic unit.
+You must also provide documented evidence of your attempts at resolving the complaint with the appropriate administrators at all appropriate levels of your academic unit.
 This documented evidence is required in all grievance submissions.
 You may also contact the UMKC Faculty Ombudsperson for assistance in resolving your complaint.

 Preparing Your Documentation …